-Introduction to algorithmic problem solving.
+Introduction to algorithmic problem solving and computer programming.
 Designed to provide a foundation for further studies in computer science.
-Prerequisites: MATH 010 or a strong background in secondary school algebra and trigonometry.

 Introduction to analytic and formal methods of computer science with practical examples, including analysis or data structures, recursion relations, proof methods, and logic programming.
 Credit not given for more than one of CS 064, MATH 052 or MATH 054.
-Co-requisites: One semester of programming, MATH 020 or MATH 022.
+Prerequisites: CS 020 or CS 021; MATH 021.

 See Schedule of Courses for specific titles.
 Prerequisite: Instructor permission.

 Intermediate programming concepts including common data structures, algorithms, style, design, documentation, testing and debugging techniques, and an introduction to object-oriented programming.
-Prerequisites: One of CS 016, CS 020, CS 021 or equivalent.
+Prerequisite: One of CS 020 or CS 021 with a grade of C- or better.

 Introduction to computer system organization including performance, assembly language, machine-level data representation, arithmetic for computers, processor datapath control, memory, and input/output.
-Prerequisite: CS 026 or CS 110.
-No credit for both CS 101 and CS 121.
+Prerequisite: CS 110.

 Design and implementation of linear structures, trees and graphs.
 Examples of common algorithmic paradigms.
 Theoretical and empirical complexity analysis.
 Sorting, searching, and basic graph algorithms.
-Prerequisites: CS 026 or CS 110, CS 064 or MATH 052 or MATH 054.
-No credit for both CS 104 and CS 124.
+Prerequisites: CS 110; CS 064 or or MATH 052.

 Formal languages and expressiveness.
 Turing completeness and Church's Thesis.
 Decidability and tractability.
 Complexity classes and theory of NP completeness.
 Prerequisites: CS 064 or MATH 052.
 Co-requisite: CS 124.